Cash flow is the lifeblood of your small business.

 Invoice finance and asset-based lending

-This is especially useful if customers are slow in paying their bills.
+Invoice finance and asset-based lending is especially useful if customers are slow in paying their bills.

-Once the client has paid the factoring company the full amount, the factoring company then pays you.
+Once the client has paid the factoring company the total amount, the factoring company then pays you.

 Business line of credit